2026-06-03

 The summary block provides a quick top-level diagnostic before you dive into charts or detailed yearly rows.

-and After Tax Estate Amount together to judge income
+After Tax Estate Amount together to judge income stability

 summary cards.
 Each chart will be documented in its own